 As a UX/UI designer, you’re in one of the top tech professions of today.
 You know how to make your visuals sing to the customer, and you have an intuitive grasp of graphic interface fundamentals.
 To put those skills to their maximum use, you need to make sure your Behance portfolio looks its best.
-A well-designed portfolio lets your future employers know what they can expect from your work.
+A well-designed Behance profile lets your future employers know what they can expect from your work.

 You’re in luck, my intrepid visual design aficionados.
 We’ve put together a guide just for you.
-It’ll give you all the information you need to make your Behance projects put you at the top of every company’s wish list.
+It’ll give you all the information you need to make your Behance page put you at the top of every company’s wish list.
 You’ll get some valuable tips on tone and content that you can use to groom your portfolio, and we also give you priceless suggestions on keeping your material modern and up-to-date.
 We’ll help you get your portfolio in fighting shape for your next job search.

 Make Your Portfolio Simple and Compelling

-Much of your time as a UX/UI designer is spent working to make your designs easier for the customer to understand and operate.
-Your portfolio needs to follow that same philosophy.
+Much of your time as a UX/UI designer is spent working to make your design elements easier for the customer to understand and operate.
+Your Adobe portfolio needs to follow that same philosophy.
 Employers want to know that the person they bring in for an interview can apply the same sort of striving for simplicity to their portfolio as they will to their work.
 Don’t get fancy or frilly—present your work in a straightforward and pleasing manner.

 Include only Relevant Projects, and Rotate the Work Regularly